cordyStackX/lccb_ai/README.md

 ## How to Run the Python API and Nextjs

-1. Open this repository in your Codespace or UBUNTU WSL.
+1. Open this repository in your Codespace or clone to UBUNTU WSL.

 2. In your terminal, run:

     ```sh